 According to state legislation, all high schools in Iowa have to meet the Iowa Core.
 Due to this, we are making some positive changes in order to ensure that our students are meeting the core standards.
-Starting in the 2019-2020 school year all students must have taken these courses as pre-requisites through AHS before they can take them at Kirkwood.
+We strongly recommend that students take these courses through AHS before they can take them at Kirkwood.
 Our goal is to ensure that our students are prepared and will be successful in their college courses.

+Recommended courses Kirkwood Class

-AHS Class Taken before Kirkwood Class Psychology Speech Sociology Computer Applications Intro to Business Economics Marketing Intro to Psychology Fundamentals of Oral Communications Intro to Sociology Intro to Computers Intro to Business Macroeconomics Principles of Marketing
+Psychology Speech Sociology Intro to Psychology Fundamentals of Oral Communications Intro to Sociology

+Computer Applications Intro to Computers

+Intro to Business Intro to Business

+Economics Macroeconomics

+Marketing Principles of Marketing

-In order for a student to enroll in Kirkwood Comp I & Comp II courses for AHS credit, they must meet the College readiness standard that will be assessed by Kirkwood's Accuplacer Placement Exam and pass out of the Anamosa District English Assessment.
+In order for a student to enroll in Kirkwood Comp I & Comp II courses for AHS credit, they must meet the College readiness standard that will be assessed by Kirkwood's Accuplacer Placement Exam.